 Kelly returned to Middlebury College in the Fall of 2006 after more than 3 months spent in hospitals and another 3 spent growing accustomed to familiar places such as home but from the unfamiliar perspective of a wheelchair.
 At Middlebury, she remained an active member of the Ski Team, learning to ski in a monoski on the same slopes where she had raced and trained alongside her teammates.
-Two years after her injury, then a Senior, Kelly foreran the Middlebury Carnival in her monoski, completing the dream of her Sophomore year that she came within days of realizing in 2006.
+Two years after her injury, then a Senior, Kelly foreran the Middlebury Carnival in her monoski, completing the dream of her Sophomore year.

 Kelly graduated on-time from Middlebury in the Spring of 2008–despite missing a semester due to her injury–to a standing ovation that paused the commencement ceremony.
 In January of 2009, Kelly was honored with the NCAA Inspiration Award, a select award bestowed by the NCAA only when deserving.
 Kelly worked for ESPN for a year upon graduation prior to moving to Boston for nursing school.